cfengine/documentation/reference/language-concepts/normal-ordering.markdown

 3. evaluate **vars** promises
 (for details see `PolicyResolve()` in the C code)

-This is done because both variables and classes placed in common bundles are global whereas classes placed in agent bundles are local (by default) to bundles where those are defined.
-This means that during agent bundle pre-evaluation dependencies between variables and classes will not be resolved.
+This is done because classes placed in common bundles are global whereas classes placed in agent bundles are local (by default) to the bundle where those are defined.
+This means that common bundles classes need these extra steps in order to be resolved for the next steps.

 After all policy files are parsed and pre-evaluated, the above pre-evaluation sequence runs once again in